noamsauerutley/noamsauerutley/README.md

 </p>

 ¹ _These posts are from my early learn-to-code days, and now look pretty cringe to me.
 I have vague aspirations of refactoring them, but it's not at the top of my to-do list.
 If you read them, IDK why I used `let` so much either._

-² _these reflect hobby projects, personal programming, and general puttering only_